Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 The city is home to beautiful plazas, bustling markets, parks, and the Old South Meeting House, where the Boston Tea Party began in 1773.

 There are so many things to see and do in NYC, so it’s a good idea to spend the night at one of the best hotels in the city.
-Below are some of our two absolute favorites, although we also have a complete guide on where to stay in New York City.
+Below are some of our three absolute favorites, although we also have a complete guide on where to stay in New York City.

 Without a doubt, your visit to New York City isn’t complete without trying some famous New York foods.
 Arrive hungry because there are all kinds of delicious options waiting for you!